What if I can no longer race after registering?

 What and when is registration?

 Stickers which also have your number on and will be stuck on your helmet and bike and finally a timing chip.
-The timing chip is to be wrapped around your ankle and is what generates your time on each part of the race.
-You can collect all of this either on the *Saturday between 3-5pm, but please note this is for race pack collection only and no bikes can be left overnight.
-Or Sunday morning bright and early, times will be confirmed.
-If you come on Saturday though DO NOT forget them Sunday!
+The timing chip is to be wrapped around your left ankle and is what generates your time on each part of the race.

 Please note that in line with our eco-friendly efforts that competitors will not be given a swim hat.
 We advise people to bring their own or there will be some on sale on the day.